CloudCasa Pro Restore Guide

 Step 2 - Re-register your cluster if necessary

-If you had to re-create your cluster, or if the cloudcasa-io namespace was deleted from your cluster for some reason, you will need to re-register the cluster with CloudCasa before you can start to restore.
+If you had to manually re-create your cluster, or if the cloudcasa-io namespace was deleted from your cluster for some reason, you will need to re-register the cluster with CloudCasa before you can start to restore.
 This is easy.
 Just log in to the CloudCasa UI, click on the Clusters tab and select Overview.
 Now select your cluster in the list on the left.
 If the CloudCasa agent isn’t running on the cluster the state will not be “Active”.

 If you previously installed the agent using a Helm chart or marketplace like Rancher or Digital Ocean 1-click, just make a note of the displayed cluster ID and re-install the agent as you installed it before.
 If you previously installed the agent using kubectl, note the kubectl command displayed at the bottom of the Cluster details tab.
 This is the same kubectl command that you used to register your cluster the first time.
 Run it against your cluster again now to re-register it.